Ostechondrosis Dissecans is sometimes referred to as OCD,

-But it’s not THAT type of OCD.
-This OCD is a medical condition that occurs in dogs and affects the knees, ankles and spines of affected pups.
-Osteochondritis happens because the cartilage inside your dog’s joints isn’t whole, and friction is causing pain when your pet tries to move around.
+Osteochondrosis Dissecans is sometimes called OCD, but it’s not THAT type of OCD.
+This OCD is a medical condition that occurs in dogs and affects the affected pups’ knees, ankles, and spines.
+Osteochondritis happens because the cartilage inside your dog’s joints isn’t whole, and friction causes pain when your pet tries to move around.

 Now…

-Osteochondrosis in dogs stems from improper joint cartilage in the elbows, hips or back.
-This debilitating condition sees your dog unable to perform smooth movements without catching the affected area on friction caused by the improper formation of the cartilage, ultimately leading to pain, swelling and discomfort.
+Osteochondrosis in dogs stems from improper joint cartilage in the elbows, hips, or back.
+This debilitating condition makes your dog unable to perform smooth movements without catching the affected area on friction caused by improper cartilage formation, ultimately leading to pain, swelling, and discomfort.

 The elbow variant…

-Of this condition affects and impairs the coronoid process which refers to the free movement of the joint.
-It can lead to ununited anconeal process which sees the bony perturbance at the edge of the elbow come loose from its ligaments.
-This can be excruciating for dogs, especially when they don’t have the ability to rest it.
+This condition affects and impairs the coronoid process, which refers to the free movement of the joint.
+It can lead to an ununited anconeal process, which sees the bony perturbance at the edge of the elbow come loose from its ligaments.
+This can be excruciating for dogs, mainly when they can’t rest it.

 Osteochondrosis of the elbow…

-Is fairly similar symptomatically to elbow dysplasia and the two conditions often come hand in hand.
-You may also experience a diagnosis of fragmented coronoid process.
-This simply means that the medial coronoid process isn’t working smoothly because one of the bones has been shattered.
-Once the articular cartilage is worn away the bones are much more prone to do this than in the early stages of development.
+It is similar symptomatically to elbow dysplasia, and the two conditions often go hand in hand.
+You may also experience a diagnosis of a fragmented coronoid process.
+This means that the medial coronoid process isn’t working smoothly because one of the bones has been shattered.
+Once the articular cartilage is worn away, the bones are much more prone to do this than in the early stages of development.

 When this condition affects…

-The hip joint it causes friction as the subchondral bone (that’s the bone underneath the fragmented cartilage) rubs against the humeral head of the leg bone.
-The hip is a stifle joint, meaning it is very complicated to fix issues in this area.
+The hip joint causes friction as the subchondral bone (the bone underneath the fragmented cartilage) rubs against the humeral head of the leg bone.
+The hip is a stifle joint, which is very complicated to fix issues in this area.

-Occurs in the shoulder, where the shoulder joint experiences the same symptoms as the others.
-Clinical signs of this condition include limping or pain in one or both back legs, trouble rising and sitting and a characteristic walk where the dog will try hard not to move its back legs.
+It occurs in the shoulder, where the shoulder joint experiences the same symptoms as the others.
+Clinical signs of this condition include limping or pain in one or both back legs, trouble rising and sitting, and a characteristic walk where the dog will try hard not to move its back legs.

 It is believed that…